 - Persistent fever

-- Skin, urinary, and upper respiratory tract infections
+- Skin, urinary, intestinal, or upper respiratory tract infections

 - Persistent diarrhea

 - Seizures, behavior changes, and other neurological disorders

 It is important to note that many of these symptoms may not be related to FIV at all.

 Usually, cats are initially tested for FIV with a point-of-care (POC) test, meaning they are tested at a veterinary clinic or shelter.
 This test, also called an ELISA (enzyme-linked immunosorbent assay), provides a quick diagnosis during the same visit in which the cat was tested.
 FIV POC tests are best run on a cat’s blood rather than saliva.

 ELISA tests detect FIV-related antibodies, which can take 60 days or more to develop in a cat after initial infection.
 For the most conclusive results, cats should be retested 60 days after they were believed to be infected—especially if they originally tested positive for FIV.